cmda-minor-web/progressive-web-apps-2223/README.md

 #### Monday 21 maart
 We start out with a short explanation of this course.
 Right behind is a presentation on Server Side Rendering by Declan Rek from *de Voorhoede* [Server Side Rendering - slides by Declan Rek](course/cmd-2021-server-side-rendering.pdf)

 After this presentation you may start working on [this weeks exercises](./course/week-1.md).
 We’ll hold standup meetings in teams according to the roster you see at [daily schedule](#daily-schedule).
-Finally, around 16.00, you’ll do a wrap-up of your work and take the evening off.
+At the end of the day you’ll do a wrap-up of your work and take the evening off.

 #### Tuesday 22 maart
 We’ll split up in two groups, those who want to go through the details again team up with Justus, those who want to go deeper team up with Declan.
 Both groups will hold live-coding sessions and will be able to ask questions.

 After this live-coding session you may start working on [this weeks exercises](./course/week-1.md).
 We’ll hold standup meetings in teams according to the roster you see at [daily schedule](#daily-schedule).
-Finally, around 16.00, you’ll do a wrap-up of your work and take the evening off.
+You’ll finish with a wrap-up of your work and take the evening off.

 #### Friday 25 maart
 We’ll have a be introduced to Coolblue, they’ll show us around their workfloor and tell about their company.
 You can use the spare time to finish [this weeks exercises](./course/week-1.md) and ask questions.
-Around 15.30, you’ll do a wrap-up of your work and take off for the weekend.
+Wrap-up your work and take off for the weekend.
 We might go for drinks..

 | Time | Who | Activity |
 |:--|:--|:--|